Measure and Probability on General Spaces

 6.1 Modeling Physical Distributions

-In some physical systems the distribution can also change with time and influence the dynamics of the system.
-Time-dependent measures that quantify how the distribution of a physical quantity evolves are a common feature of many mathematical physical theories.
+In some physical systems, the distribution can also change with time and influence the dynamics of the system.
+Time-dependent measures that quantify how the distribution of a physical quantity evolves are a common feature of many physical theories.

 6.2 Modeling Populations

 A similar application is modeling the selection of individuals, or the properties of individuals, from a larger population.
-Each time we sample a subset of individuals from the population we will observe a different ensemble of behaviors, such as political or consumer preferences, heights, or ages.
+Each time we sample a subset of individuals from the population we will observe a different ensemble of behaviors.
 The heterogeneity of these characteristics across the population can often be quantified with measures, and their relative occurrences modeled with probability distributions.

-For example is 30\% of the individuals in a population have a height between 0 feet and 5 feet then a probability distribution modeling the variation in heights would give \pi([0, 5]) = 0.3.
+For instance, if 30\% of the individuals in a population of people have a height between 0 feet and 5 feet, then a probability distribution modeling the variation in heights would give \pi([0, 5]) = 0.3.

 6.3 Modeling Frequencies